dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 The idea is to have everything that needs decluttering in one place and establish a process where as time goes by, at least one thing gets processed.
 It is easier to give that time in installments over one and go.
 I have it in the same mind as paying a mortgage over buying a house full price.
 Yes I will pay interest, yes it will take long, but I do not need to come up with the capital, here emotional capital, up front.

 In my case, I had an area with stacked boxes.
 On every visit, I was emptying one.
 Once that got empty, I found other items around the house, filled the box and placed it on the bottom.
 Then opened the next one.
+This way the dedicated space of items to be examined stays the same.
+The emotional payments happen there while the rest of the house becomes progressively more and more available and emotionally free as things are moving away from their previous positions.

-## Physical to Digital/Smaller Physical
+## Physical to Digital or Smaller Physical

 One way to reduce the physical output of items is to take them from physical to digital space: atoms to bits.